Non-equilibrium diagrammatic approach to strongly interacting photons: Diagrammatic approach to non equilibrium Green's functions

+which account only for independent emission from each atom, neglecting collective effects \cite{asenjo_radiance_2017}.
+Here $u_k(z)$ represents the periodic part of the photonic Bloch function with quasi-momentum $k$.
+We make use of the standard convention for the thermodynamic limit in a crystal with lattice constant $a=1$, namely $\sum_z e^{ikz}=2\pi\delta(k)$ and introduce the notation $\int_k = L \int \frac{dk}{2\pi}$.
+Note, that the rotating wave approximation employed in the derivation of the Hamiltonian \eqref{eq:2Level_Hamiltonian} is highly justified throughout this article.
+The extremely small shift of the atomic resonance frequency resulting from counter-rotating terms $\sim 1\,\text{MHz}$ has been determined by realistic numerical calculations \cite{chang_njp_photcrys_2013} and can be absorbed into the transition frequency $\omega_e\sim 400\,\text{THz}$.
+Furthermore all inverse lifetimes resulting from photon emission and interactions alike will remain small compared to the transition frequency.\\

 Our diagrammatic approach will be formulated within a non-equilibrium functional-integral formalism.
-However, since for each atom the Hilbert space is finite, more precisely the occupation of all its states sums up to one, the representation of atomic operators in a form that is convenient for the path integral formulation has to be given some thought.
-Here we will restrict ourselves to the limit of a small density of excited atoms, where saturation effects of the medium can be neglected.
-As a result, the Schwinger boson representation without explicit restriction to the boson number of each atomic transition will suffice.
-In particular, the action of the Hamiltonian in the atomic Hilbert space can be broken down into a sum of spin-$1/2$ operators $\sigma_{\mu,\nu}=|\mu\rangle\langle\nu|$, where $|\mu\rangle,|\nu\rangle\in\{|g\rangle,|e\rangle,|s\rangle,|d\rangle\}$, which can be approximately expressed through bosonic creation and annihilation operators:
+However, since for each atom the Hilbert space is finite, more precisely the occupation of both states sums up to one, the representation of atomic operators in a form that is convenient for the functional integral formulation has to be given some thought.
+Here we will restrict ourselves to the limit of a small density of excited atoms, where the saturation effects associated with the finiteness of the local Hilbert space of the medium can be neglected.
+As a result, the Schwinger-boson representation without explicit restriction of the boson number of each atomic transition will suffice.
+Moreover, a distinction between decay and dephasing will no longer be necessary, the leading effect of both processes being the linewidth $\gamma_e=\gamma_{e_\text{deph}}+\gamma_{eg}$ acquired by state $|e\rangle$ \cite{Fleischhauer2005}.
+In particular, we will use the approximate expression

-Clearly this approximation allows for an unrestricted occupation of any state of any atom -- a shortcoming which will be compensated by the application of non-linear Feynman rules and the restriction to low excitation densities.
-Since treating spins within a path integral formulation is considerably more complicated than bosons \cite{DallaTorre2016,Shchadilova2018}, this transformation is crucial for the tractability of the calculations that lie ahead.
-Within this linear regime the Hamiltonian part of the system is described by
+where $\{\mu,\nu\}\in\{g,e\}$ and $\hat{a}$ and $\hat{a}^\dagger$ are bosonic annihilation and creation operators respectively.
+Clearly this approximation allows for an unrestricted occupation of any state of any atom -- a shortcoming which will later be mitigated by the application of non-linear Feynman rules.
+Since treating spins within a functional integral formulation is considerably more complicated than bosons \cite{DallaTorre2016,Shchadilova2018}, this transformation is crucial for the tractability of the calculations that lie ahead.
+Within this linear regime the Hamiltonian part of the system is given by

-Where $u_k^{P/E}(z)$ represents the periodic/localized part of the Bloch functions of either polarization at quasi-momentum $k$.
-Here we use the standard convention for the thermodynamic limit in a crystal with lattice constant $a=1$, namely $\sum_z e^{ikz}=2\pi\delta(k)$.\\ We include the decay of the excited atomic states via